isomerpages/ncss-ssi/_training/Cross Sector Training Courses.md

 ## **Featured Adult Educators under Cross Sector Training Courses**

 **Ms Alice Lee-Tok**
 Alice is the author of a parenting book titled ‘Building Bridges with your Teenagers’ and has more than 15 years of experience as a Family Education consultant and training specialist where she specialises in children and families.
 She is also a family counsellor, family life resource speaker and a certified behaviour analyst.
 Alice has conducted numerous interactive talks/workshops/trainings/supervisions for various client groups in different social service settings across Thailand, Malaysia and China.
-She has an Advanced Diploma in Early Childhood Studies, Bachelor of Arts in Children & Family Education from the Edith Cowan University (ECU) and Masters in Counselling with the University of South Australia (UniSA).
+She has an Advanced Diploma in Early Childhood Studies, Bachelor of Arts in Children &amp; Family Education from the Edith Cowan University (ECU) and Masters in Counselling with the University of South Australia (UniSA).

 **Mr. Edwin Sam**
 Edwin holds a Master in Public Administration from the Lee Kuan Yew School of Public Policy at the National University of Singapore (NUS).
 He has an Advanced Certificate in Training and Assessment (ACTA) and is also a certified administrator of both the Myers-Briggs Type Indicator (MBTI) and DISC.
 Edwin has experience with working with the government and civil society in close to ten Asia-Pacific countries in the areas of consulting, training, capacity building and volunteer management.
 He was the executive director of a regional NGO and has designed and managed training programmes in the healthcare and education sectors in South Asia, namely India and Sri Lanka.